jprante/elasticsearch-jdbc/README.md

 `ignore_null_values` - if NULL values should be ignored when constructing JSON documents.
 Default is `false`

-`prepare_database_metadata` - if the driver metadata should be prepared as parameters for acccess by the river.
+`prepare_database_metadata` - if the driver metadata should be prepared as parameters.
 Default is `false`

-`prepare_resultset_metadata` - if the result set metadata should be prepared as parameters for acccess by the river.
+`prepare_resultset_metadata` - if the result set metadata should be prepared as parameters.
 Default is `false`

 `column_name_map` - a map of aliases that should be used as a replacement for column names of the database.
 Useful for Oracle 30 char column name limit.
 Default is `null`